DOM Manipulation

 • Where to update — Target specific elements with CSS selectors

-• How to update — Choose from 8 different update modes
+• How to update — Choose from 9 different patching modes

 Alpine State Preservation